mattjohndavidson/mattjohndavidson.github.io/README.md

 ## Education

-- PhD Candidate in Measurement and Statistics, College of Education, 2017 -
+- PhD Candidate in Measurement and Statistics, 2017 -
 University of Washington
-- MEd in Learning Sciences, College of Education, 2014
+- MEd in Learning Sciences, 2014
 University of Washington
 - BA in History, English, and Philosophy, 2007
 University of Texas